Jupiter-Zhu/CS-229-RL-project/README.md

 ##More details

-Please refer to our poster and report in the course_related folder.
+Please refer to our poster and report in the course-related folder inside of the code folder.

 ## LunarLander Model